GSA/digitalgov.gov/content/style-guide.md

 **Acronym (an initialism that is used as a word) examples**:

-scuba, laser, radar, WYSIWYG, WCAG, NASA, OPEC, NARA, DARPA, INTERPOL, NATO, FEMA, SWAT
+scuba (scuba self contained breathing apparatus), laser (light amplification by stimulated emission of radiation), radar (RAdio Detection And Ranging or RAdio Direction And Ranging), WYSIWYG, WCAG, NASA, OPEC, NARA, DARPA, INTERPOL, NATO, FEMA, SWAT

 **_Note_**: Avoid redundancies, such as, “ATM machine” (automated teller machine machine) and “PIN number” (personal identification number number).